 Project No. Project Stage Design Construction Operation Mitigation Name Mitigation Measure Reason for Mitigation Measure 1.
-Design Construction Operation Asset Protection Zone The site is to be managed to Inner Protection Area Standards to the specifications detailed in Appendix 4 of PBP.
-No APZ required.
-Afford buildings and their occupants protection from exposure to a bushfire.
-Provide appropriate separation between a hazard and buildings which, in combination with other measures, prevent the likely fire spread to buildings.
-2. Design Construction Operation Construction • Buildings built to BAL 19.
+Design Construction Operation Asset Protection Zone The site is outside Bushfire Prone Land and does not require land within the site to be managed as an APZ. • NA 2.
+Design Construction Operation Construction See Table 4.
+No requirement.
 The proposed building can withstand bushfire attack in the form of wind, embers, radiant heat and flame contact.
-3. Design Construction Operation Landscaping Landscaping will be designed and managed in accordance with Appendix 4 of PBP.
-Landscaping will be designed and managed in accordance with Appendix 4 of PBP (Appendix A).
-Provide appropriate separation between a hazard and buildings which, in combination with other measures, prevent the likely fire spread to buildings.
-4. Design Construction Operation Access The proposed internal roads (i.e. 'kiss and drop' and carpark and services access) are to comply with the Acceptable Solutions listed within Table 6.4b of Planning for Bush Fire Protection 2019.
-The external (within the site) and internal (within the buildings) fire hydrants will be designed and installed in accordance with AS2419:2021 requirements.
+3. Design Construction Operation Landscaping The site is outside Bushfire Prone Land and does not require land within the site to be managed as an APZ.
+See Table 8. • NA 4.
+Design Construction Operation Access The proposed internal roads (i.e. 'kiss and drop' and carpark and services access) are to comply with the Acceptable Solutions listed within Table 6.4b of Planning for Bush Fire Protection 2019.
+See Table 7.
 To ensure that appropriate operational access and egress for emergency service personnel and occupants is available.
-5. Design Construction Operation Services Water, Gas, Electricity Fire hydrants are provided in accordance with AS2419:2021 Electricity supply to be located underground.
+5. Design Construction Operation Services Water, Gas, Electricity Fire hydrants are provided in accordance with AS2419:2021 See Table 5.
+No response required as electricity supply located underground.
+See Table 8.
 Gas services (if installed) are installed and maintained in accordance with AS/NZS 1596:2014.
+See Table 6.
 To ensure that utility services are adequate to meet the needs of firefighters.
+6. Operation Emergency Management Arrangements Prior to occupation, a Bushfire Emergency Management and Evacuation Plan is to be prepared in accordance with the NSW Rural Fire Service document 'A Guide to Developing a Bushfire Emergency Management and Evacuation Plan' (RFS 2014).
+See Table 9.
+To ensure emergency evacuation procedures and management which provides for the special characteristics and needs of occupants